This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you need more water, add more vinegar.

 Crush the oregano slightly in your hand before adding to the pot.

 It’s up to you, though, and your taste.
 If you are not a fan of oregano, simply omit.

 However, oregano adds a lot to this recipe.

 These are 6 bay leaves, or laurel leaves.

 Add them to the storing container, but be sure to remove before eating the chiles.

 Whole peppercorn is best.
 If you don’t have them, use ground pepper.

 Cloves.
-Pretty sure this is what makes this Pickled Jalapeños recipe amazing.
+This is secret ingredient and what makes this the BEST Pickled Jalapeños recipe.

 There are a lot of people who don’t like Pickled Jalapeños.
 The sugar really helps with the heat.